OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#severity+economic+num"

-The casualties mini scraper reads from a file that has data for only one admin unit which is specified using adm_single.
+The casualties configurable scraper reads from a file that has data for only one admin unit which is specified using adm_single.
 The latest row by date is obtained by specifying date_col and date_type (which can be date, year or int):